-- improve its efficiency, flexibility and coherence; - · ensure depositors receive equal treatment; and - give depositors more protection, including a possible common deposit protection mechanism.
+- improve its efficiency, flexibility and coherence; - ensure depositors receive equal treatment; and - give depositors more protection, including a possible common deposit protection mechanism.

 - The current EU CMDI framework is set out in the Bank Recovery and Resolution Directive (BRRD) and Deposit Guarantee Scheme Directive (DGSD) adopted in 2014.
 For eurozone and other banks subject to the SSM in the Banking Union, this framework is supplemented by the Single Resolution Mechanism Regulation (SRMR) which created a single resolution mechanism (SRM) in which the Single Resolution Board (SRB) acts as the resolution authority for significant and cross-border banks and the Single Resolution Fund (SRF) provides pre-funded resolution financing arrangements. - Following consultations in early 2021 on general and technical issues in the CMDI framework the Commission published legislative proposals for revisions to the CMDI framework in April 2023.
 The legislative package is expected make significant amendments to the BRRD, the SRMR and the DGSD.
 It comprises the following legislative proposals: - a Directive amending the BRRD (BRRD3); - a Regulation amending the SRMR (SRMR3); - a Directive amending the DGSD (DGSD2); - a Directive amending the BRRD and SRMR on the methods for the indirect subscription of instruments eligible for meeting a bank's loss absorbency requirements (the daisy chain amendments). - The European Parliament and the Council both finalised their negotiating positions in 2024 and the first interinstitutional 'trilogue' meeting took place on 17 December 2024.
-Trilogues will continue in H1 2025 and are expected to be protracted due to the size of the package and some significant differences of opinion between the colegislators. - Once the package is adopted and in force, most of the measures will apply 18 months later.
+Trilogues progressed in H1 2025, and political agreement was eventually reached between the co-legislators on 26 June 2025.
+The package is expected to be adopted in H2 2025. - Once the package is adopted and in force, most of the measures will apply 18 months later.